backplane/conex/checkmake/README.md

 ### Interactive

-This shell function demonstrates using this container in place of having the binary installed.
+This shell function demonstrates using this image in place of having the binary installed.

 ```sh
 checkmake() {